HashNuke/github-create/README.md

 github-create
 ==============

-Adds an executable `ghcreate` which will help you by creating github repos from your command line
+Adds an executable `ghcreate` which will help you by creating github repos from your command line.

+*Won't work with windows*

 Install
 --------